Davy Crockett timeline from 1786 to 1836 and beyond

-David’s second marriage was to Elizabeth Patton, a woman whose husband had died in the Creek War.
+Davy’s second marriage was to Elizabeth Patton, a woman whose husband had died in the Creek War.
 It is well known that her family was well to do relative to the poverty of most Western settlers.

 Crockett works hard to court Elizabeth.
 Being a pragmatic woman with a strong business sense, she must be attracted to Crockett’s bright character and overall potential — there is clearly nothing to be said in terms of financial gain.

-Many veterans remember David Crockett for his compassion and his optimistic personality during the war.
+Many veterans remember Davy Crockett for his compassion and his optimistic personality during the war.
 He may have not become a national celebrity like Andrew Jackson, but he had established a strong reputation in his backwoods community.

 Soon after his marriage he is elected Justice of the Peace in his county.

 One anecdote from his autobiography exemplifies the quality that must have earned Crockett trust and admiration among his peers.
 Crockett was often given permission to find game for the army.